2020 NBA Finals: Sponsorship

 As part of a multiyear partnership that began in 2018, the internet television service YouTube TV was the presenting sponsor of the series.
-The 2020 NBA Finals Presented by YouTube TV logo was prominently displayed at centre court, with "Black Lives Matter" text featured above the midcourt logo (as it had been since the start of the NBA Bubble as part of the league and players' activism in response to the George Floyd protests), while Walt Disney World script logos were placed outside opposing lane lines on each side.
+The 2020 NBA Finals Presented by YouTube TV logo was prominently displayed at center court, with "Black Lives Matter" text featured above the midcourt logo (as it had been since the start of the NBA Bubble as part of the league and players' activism in response to the George Floyd protests), while Walt Disney World script logos were placed outside opposing lane lines on each side.

 Media coverage

-In the United States, the Finals were televised by ABC in English and ESPN Deportes in Spanish.
+In the United States, the Finals were televised by ABC in English (including local stations KABC-TV in Los Angeles and WPLG in Miami) and ESPN Deportes in Spanish.

-On television, it was called by Mike Breen on play-by-play with Jeff Van Gundy and Mark Jackson as analysts and Rachel Nichols on the sideline.
-On radio, Doris Burke made history as the first woman to call the NBA Finals; she worked as analyst with play-by-play commentator Marc Kestecher.
+Like before, Mike Breen, Mark Jackson and Jeff Van Gundy served as commentators on ABC, with Rachel Nichols on the sideline.
+After spending the past 11 Finals as a sideline reporter on television, Doris Burke joined the ESPN Radio commentary team, which included Marc Kestecher and Jon Barry, making her first woman to call the NBA Finals on the radio.

 Game 5 of the Finals was the first NBA game to be aired on China Central Television (CCTV) in China since the disagreement between the NBA and that country over the Houston Rockets General Manager Daryl Morey tweet in support of the Hong Kong anti-government protesters.
 NBA games had remained available for streaming on Tencent.